pcrespov/sandbox/README.md

 # dockerfiles

-My curated collection of dockerfiles
+My curated collection of dockerfiles and some useful samples and tips on how to use dockers

 ## Good Practices